Histologically or cytologically confirmed adenocarcinoma of the prostate withoutsmall cell

 Able to swallow the study drug and have no known intolerance to study drugs or excipients.

-Must agree to use a condom when having sex with a pregnant woman from the time of the first
+Must agree to use a condom when having sex with a partner from the time of the first dose

-dose of study drug through 120 days after last dose of study drug.
-Must also agree to use
+of study drug through 4 months after last dose of study treatment.
+Must also agree for

 dose of study drug.